 Prevent blisters hiking with shoes instead of boots

 I have never been able to find hiking boots that don’t give me blisters, and I’ve tried a few options, gotten fitted at mulitple outdoor stores, and it seems that my feet just don’t like boots!
 I do still sometimes where them, with lots of tape (see below), but I wear them as little as possible.
-Most of the time, I wear hiking shoes or trail running shoes (I’m not a trail runner but the shoes are a good option for me).
-I also sometimes wear 5 fingers if I’m familiar with the trail (they aren’t good with lots of rocks) and it’s not wet (5 fingers aren’t great on wet surfaces).
+Most of the time, I wear hiking shoes (get them here on Amazon or here at REI).
+I also sometimes wear 5 fingers (get them here on Amazon or here at REI) if I’m familiar with the trail (they aren’t good with lots of rocks) and it’s not wet (5 fingers aren’t great on wet surfaces).
 In the winter I wear rubber boots frequently and weirdly they are way more comfortable (for me!) than hiking boots!
 I know many people who wear running shoes, which is also a great option (although like the 5 fingers they are not waterproof).
 If you do wear boots, make sure to get fitted and break them in (and return them if they aren’t working for you!).

 Use medical tape or duct tape to provide an extra layer against your skin

 For a long time, I used ordinary duct tape and taped up my heels to prevent blisters.
 And yes, I used that fancy patterned duct tape because why not?
 This worked well for me in preventing blisters, but it was really sweaty and kind of uncomfortable otherwise.
 Recently, I started using a layer of moleskin secured in place with medical tape, which is much more comfortable and just as effective, which makes sense because moleskin and medical tape are designed for this purpose!
 Hello?!?
 I should have figured that out a long time ago!